tezball/forever-home/docs/gaps-and-decisions.md

 ### GAP-11: Admin Bootstrap Undefined

 **Issue:** No mechanism to create the first admin account.
-US-6.1 requires an admin to approve Vets/Rescues, but how does the first admin get created?
+US-6.1 requires an admin to approve Rescue Organizations, but how does the first admin get created?

 **Options:**
 - A) Seed data in database migrations